macOS Catalina vs macOS Mojave

 - extensions and launch agents

 You can do it on your own, without any app or technician.
 But if I would pick an app to effectively clean your Mac, it would be CleanMyMac X by MacPaw.
 It’s so easy and beautiful you’ll almost get addicted to it.
 It deletes 9-15 GB of junk on average and is notarized by Apple.
 Download its free edition here.

 After you’ve cleaned your Mac and prepared it for macOS Catalina, back your Mac using Time Machine.

-MacOS Catalina promises to be a great upgrade.
+macOS Catalina was and continues to be a great upgrade.
 And when you compare it with Mojave, it’s clear that there are lots of improvements and new features.
-Just remember to use CleanMyMac to clear out junk files before you upgrade.
+And you can always find an app (like CleanMyMac) to clear out junk files before you upgrade.